tetherball88/maras/docs/AFFECTION_SYSTEM.md

 ## 7. How Affection Feeds Into Marriage Chance

-- Affection is treated as 0–100 with 50 as “neutral”.
+- Affection is treated as 0–100 with 50 as "neutral".
-- Values above 50 reduce internal “difficulty,” boosting your chance.
+- Values above 50 reduce internal "difficulty," boosting your chance.
 - Values below 50 increase difficulty, lowering your odds.

 In practical terms:
-- Low affection: you’re asking a near-stranger (or ex) to marry you.
-Expect more “Nope.”
+- Low affection: you're asking a near-stranger (or ex) to marry you.
+Expect more "Nope."
 - High affection: chances shift noticeably in your favor.
 RNG can still be mean, but the curve is on your side.

+> For the complete marriage difficulty calculation formula and all factors involved (prestige, guilds, social class, penalties, etc.), see [Marriage Difficulty Configuration Guide](MarriageDifficultyConfig.md).

 ## 8. Practical Tips 🎯